Rolwaling and Lapche valley

 How to reach Rolwaling and Lapche of Gaurishankar?

-Rolwaling/ Garurishankar lies in the Northcentral of Nepal in the Dolakha district of Bagmati Province where the Helambhu and Khumbu regions are neighboring on the west and east of it respectively.
+Rolwaling/Garurishankar lies in the north-central part of Nepal in the Dolakha district of Bagmati Province, where the Helambhu and Khumbu regions are neighboring on the west and east of it, respectively.
 Charikot Bazar is the ideal town to start all the treks within the Gaurishankar conservation area.
-If you are starting your journey from Kathmandu then you can take a private vehicle or you can drive by local buses which are available from Ratnapark Bus station.
-In the past, everyone used to start their trek right from Charikot but nowadays off road facility has reduced the trekking duration.
-Currently, the road has reached Lamabagar where the Tama Koshi hydropower is based.
-If you are trekking toward Rolwaling valley or Tashi Lapcha Pass then Chhetchhet is your trekking start point and the Lapche valley trek starts from Lama Bagar which is half an hours drive from Chhetchhet.
-Recently Chhetchhet and Lama Bagar are the most popular trekking entry and exit points because of the new road construction.
+If you are starting your journey from Kathmandu, then you can take a private vehicle, or you can drive by local buses, which are available from Ratnapark Bus Station.
+In the past, everyone used to start their trek right from Charikot, but nowadays, off-road facilities have reduced the trekking duration.
+Currently, the road has reached Lamabagar, where the Tama Koshi hydropower is based.
+If you are trekking toward Rolwaling Valley or Tashi Lapcha Pass, then Chhetchhet is your trekking start point, and the Lapche Valley trek starts from Lama Bagar, which is half an hour's drive from Chhetchhet.
+Recently, Chhetchhet and Lama Bagar have been the most popular trekking entry and exit points because of the new road construction.

 Road condition of Rolwaling Gaurishankar Trek

 The road connection from Kathmandu reaches the furthest to Lama Bagar village.
-Trekkers trekking to Bigu Gompa can drive to Sotang River as the last drivable point.
-Those who are heading to Tashi Lapcha and Rolwaling valley can drive to Chhetchhet and start the trek from there.
-Currently, there is a new road construction project is going above the old trekking trail.
-The under-construction road comes from Lumnang to lama Bagar and vice versa.
-In between the road is not yet fully connected and trekkers and local people needs to use the same old path.
+Trekkers trekking to Bigu Gompa can drive to the Sotang River as the last drivable point.
+Those who are heading to Tashi Lapcha and Rolwaling Valley can drive to Chhetchhet and start the trek from there.
+Currently, there is a new road construction project going above the old trekking trail.
+The under-construction road comes from Lumnang to Lama Bagar and vice versa.
+In between, the road is not yet fully connected, and trekkers and local people need to use the same old path.

 Permits and Entrance feee for Rolwaling and Lapche Trek

-Permits are mandatory to enter the Gaurishankar area of both Rolwaling and Lapche valley for all-purpose whether you are visiting by air or land.
-To obtain restricted permits for Lapchi at least two travelers are required.
-Restricted permits are issued from Nepal Immigration Department through registered and authorized trekking agencies.
+Permits are mandatory to enter the Gaurishankar area of both Rolwaling and Lapche Valley for all purposes, whether you are visiting by air or land.
+To obtain restricted permits for Lapchi, at least two travelers are required.
+Restricted permits are issued from the Nepal Immigration Department through registered and authorized trekking agencies.
 If you are single and willing to visit Lapchi but not able to trek because of no permits.
-Please let us know, we can help you to get done with your permits.
+Please let us know; we can help you get done with your permits.

 Let me clarify it.
-For many trekkers, it is confusing which part of the Rolwaling area required restricted permits.
-Local-level government division was made based on article 56 of the Constitution of Nepal 2015 such as municipalities, municipalities, and district assemblies.
-Since that time Department of Immigration of Nepal decided to bring changes in the royalties of the restricted areas.
+For many trekkers, it is confusing which part of the Rolwaling area requires restricted permits.
+Local-level government divisions were made based on Article 56 of the Constitution of Nepal 2015, such as municipalities and district assemblies.
+Since that time, the Department of Immigration of Nepal has decided to bring changes to the royalties of the restricted areas.

 S.No Trekking Areas Permits